honestly29/honestly29/README.md

 ### Hi there 👋

 I am a future software engineer with a huge interest in coding!
-I am currently learning JavaScrpit and improving my skills in Python.
+I am currently learning JavaScript and improving my skills in Python.

 😄 Pronouns: He/Him